ssusancho/QuoteGenerator/WrittenResponse.md

 Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.

 This method numbers each element in quoteNames.
 Then it displays the number and topic and allows the player to enter the number they want.
-It throws exceptions if the player's input is less than or more than the number of options.
+It displays an error if the player's input is less than or more than the number of options.
 This procedure is essential to my program because it displays the options for the player's input.
 After choosing a topic using this method, the program accesses a list with all the quotes in that topic and displays one.

 ### 3c iv.